coverslide/firebase-noserver/README.md

-have event listeners for when data changes, that approach can gets rather complicated, and it doesn't take into account those changes that should only happen in secured data where a user doesn't have access, or actions that have no side effects in the data at all. **Firebase-serverless** does the dirty work for you to handle notification of when an action completes, getting a response in plain JSON, and error handling when an action fails.
+have event listeners for when data changes, that approach can gets rather complicated, and it doesn't take into account those changes that should only happen in secured data where a user doesn't have access, or actions that have no side effects in the data at all. **Firebase-noserver** does the dirty work for you to handle notification of when an action completes, getting a response in plain JSON, and error handling when an action fails.